TheHackerBear/Gucci-d0-mane/README.md

 Gucci-d0-mane
 =============
-We're gonna make a lotta of money :)
+We gonna make a lotta of money :)